Offers Over £450,000

-Both properties are in 'walk-into' condition and are offered for sale complete with all contents included allowing the new purchaser to hit the ground running from day one, with the added advantage of healthy advance bookings.
+The property is offered for sale complete with all contents included allowing the new purchaser to hit the ground running from day one, with the added advantage of healthy advance bookings.

 This long established Scottish Tourist Board 3 Star Guest House has been run by the owner couple since they purchased the original property in the early 1990's.
 The past 27 years have seen the couple successfully expand the business including buying the adjoining property to provide extra accommodation (the two properties are run independently each with its own accounts) with the result that Breiview, the first Guest House in Shetland to provide all en-suite accommodation, is now one of the largest Guest Houses here.

 Situated at the end of a side road on the south side of Lerwick overlooking the spectacular 'sooth mooth' of Lerwick Harbour, the business caters for up to 25 guests, including both tourists and also regular business visitors, many providing repeat business, in 14 well-appointed rooms, all en-suite, spread throughout two adjacent properties, both in 'walk-in condition.

 Accommodation is presently provided on a B & B basis although the provision of evening meals is certainly something that could be revived.